 Size: 7 incense sticks, 40 minute burning time (73 grams).

 Meet the Maker: Incausa is a Brooklyn based for-profit company working directly with indigenous communities.
-Their indigenous pro-bono mission transforms customers to benefactors which allows for sustainable giving versus fundraising!
+Their indigenous pro-bono mission transforms customers to benefactors which allow for sustainable giving versus fundraising!
 When you purchase any indigenous piece you are directly supporting the marketplace's existence and a sustainable chain of commerce!
 This offers economic autonomy to indigenous artisans.
-Incausa works with these and more indigenous communities: The Xavante, Yanomami, Mehinako, Yawalapiti, Kraho, Cinta Larga, Kaiapo, and more
+Incausa works with these and more indigenous communities: The Xavante, Yanomami, Mehinako, Yawalapiti, Kraho, Cinta Larga, Kaiapoi, and more